USMCA: Trump Signs New Trade Agreement With Mexico And Canada

 The USMCA (read the whole text here) replaces the North American Free Trade Agreement, which had created a free trade zone between the three countries back in 1994.
 The deal will require ratification by all three countries' legislatures before taking effect.

-The signing event and the leaders' remarks are being livestreamed.
+The signing event and the leaders' remarks was livestreamed.
 You can watch the event here.

 The USMCA deal emerged in early October, months after President Trump hit Mexico and Canada with tariffs on their steel and aluminum products.
 That move set off retaliatory tariffs and intense negotiations to create a new trade pact.